CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

    ![](./media/ex3imgup3.png)

-1. Once done, a popup window will be opened to pick an account for authentication.
+1. Once done, a pop-up window will be opened to pick an account for authentication.
 Select the user account that you are using for this lab.

    ![](./media/ex3imgup5.png)